Marvel1738/Stocks/README.md

 # Simple Stock Portfolio Application

-This project is a small-scale, full-stack application designed to consolidate knowledge of SQL, Spring Boot, REST APIs, and vanilla front-end development.
-It serves as my first comprehensive Spring Boot project.
+This project is a small-scale, full-stack application designed to consolidate knowledge of SQL, Spring Boot, Spring Data JPA, REST APIs, and vanilla front-end development.
+It serves as my first comprehensive full-stack project.

 ## Usage